Summer Film Club

 For the last two movies in the heat of August, we have “coming of age” for the summer of life and the winter of life.

-Films start at 1:00 pm in the library’s upstairs theater and is for adults 18 & up.
+Films are shown in our upstairs theater for adults 18 & up.

 Hot Tea, Pastries & Popcorn served and discussion after all movies.

 Afternoon movies start at 1 PM (bring your lunch), on the 3rd Friday July & August.

 Evening Movies start at 6 PM (bring your dinner), on the 4th Thursday in July & August.

 Friday, August 17 @ 1 PM: Call Me By Your Name